craftcms/docs/docs/4.x/deployment.md

 With an atomic deployment, rollbacks are trivial—the symlink can just be replaced with a previous release, because they’re left exactly as-is.

+This is just a blueprint for an “atomic” deployment—there are countless ways to improve upon it for a given site or server.
+Tools like [Deployer](https://deployer.org/) (a PHP package, itself) provide an abstraction for deployment that is more similar to configuration than scripting, and services like [Laravel Envoyer](https://envoyer.io) roll everything into a neat, hosted solution.

 #### Fully-Integrated Platform

-On a PaaS product like Heroku, you are often responsible only for connecting a repository—the platform figures out what steps are required to build the application and the underlying server “image.”
-In these cases, the presence of `composer.json` is often enough to indicate that `composer install` is necessary, and that the image should include a PHP runtime.
+On PaaS products like Heroku, you are often only responsible for connecting a repository—the platform figures out what steps are required to build the application and the underlying server “image.”
+In these cases, the presence of `composer.json` is often enough to indicate that the image needs a PHP runtime and that `composer install` must be run to gather dependencies.

-This paradigm also turns the “release” phase on its head: instead of deploying a _bundle of code_, the _entire server image_ (or images, if scaled horizontally) is cycled into the pool of resources and new requests are routed to it—effectively eliminating downtime.
+This paradigm also turns the “release” phase on its head: instead of deploying a bundle of _code_, the _entire server image_ (or images, if scaled horizontally) is cycled into the pool of resources and new requests are routed to it—effectively eliminating downtime.

 Heroku is just an example of this model, pioneered by Kubernetes and other infrastructure orchestration technologies.

 ::: tip
-Adopting this sort of infrastructure can be a little disorienting!
-An [ephemeral filesystem](./config/README.md#craft_ephemeral), so you will need to adjust the way you set environment variables (in lieu of `.env`), use the cache, and handle sessions.
+Adopting all or parts of the [twelve-factor app](https://12factor.net/) paradigm can be a little disorienting.
+In particular, an [ephemeral filesystem](./config/README.md#craft_ephemeral) means you will need to adjust the way environment variables are set (in lieu of `.env`), how the cache works, and how sessions are stored.
 Some of these options are discussed in [advanced application configuration](./config/app.md).
 :::

 ## Common Pitfalls